How to Become a Social Media Manager

-- Planing and scheduling content across various social media platforms
+- Planning and scheduling content across various social media platforms

 - Analyzing, tracking and reporting on campaign performance

-- Looking for expansion/breakout opportunities on growing social networks
+- Looking for breakout opportunities on growing social networks

 - Working with influencers and other brands to drive lead generation and enhance business visibility

-It’s also helpful to have graphic design knowledge, as you might be tasked with creating graphics for your social media posts (especially if you work for a small company).
+It’s also helpful to have graphic design knowledge, since you might have to create graphics for social media posts, especially if you work for a small company.

 Beyond merely managing social profiles, you’ll be expected to report on your results.
 Business owners won’t be highly motivated to keep paying for your services unless you can justify your worth.
 Here’s an example social media manager checklist and tentative reporting schedule:

 It also helps to have a love of learning, because the social media landscape is constantly changing.
-You’ll want to be up to date on the latest trends, resources, apps, and tools associated with the job.
+Stay up to date on the latest trends, resources, apps, and tools associated with the job.

 Getting Started: Get the Right Training

-The best way to get started in social media management is to take a training course that teaches you the skills necessary to go at things on your own.
+The best way to get started in social media management is to take a course that teaches you the necessary skills.

-By understanding a little bit about each area of social media management, you are better positioned to delegate work to virtual assistants if/when you decide that starting an agency is right for you.
+By understanding a little bit about each area of social media management, you are better positioned to delegate work to virtual assistants if or when you decide that starting an agency is right for you.
 If you have no plans to scale, you’ll need to know everything regardless.

 Social Media Marketing Courses:

-Beyond the training component, expect to have to master a several social media management tools such as Buffer, HootSuite, CoSchedule, Edgar, and more.
+Beyond the training component, expect to master several social media management tools such as Buffer, HootSuite, CoSchedule, Edgar, and more.